Happy Birthday, Sister Clare Crockett

 Young Clare Crockett

 A few years ago, the community read Alone with Christ Alone, the biography of Sister Clare that was published in 2020, on 8 September (the anniversary of her vows).
 A number of the brothers had individually read it and had strongly recommended it to the community.
 It is a monastic custom to read during the meals since St Benedict says that reading should not be missing at mealtime (Chapter 38 of the Holy Rule), so we read this book as a community.
 Usually, when we read a book, it may spark a few conversations, but it is largely in the background.
 Many books are rarely if ever brought up once they are finished.
-It was different this book.
+It was different with this book.
 As we read it, it was a constant interest for conversation, and when it was over, we continued to talk about it.
 Months later, because we were still talking about it, the community received permission to watch her documentary, a truly special event, since you could almost count on one hand the number of films the community has watched during recreation in the last decade.
 A year later to the day, interest was still high and we watched the extended edition.
 But, while the brothers appreciated seeing Sister Clare, the general consensus seemed to be that the book gave a far better indication of her holiness.

 One of the strongest points of the book is that it is both a biography of her life and a spiritual biography.
-The story of Sister Clare’s development, from the child who cared so much about the First Communion dress that she could not even remember receiving First Communion to the eighteen year old who was on a Holy Week retreat without having much of an idea about what Holy Week or the Eucharist was, to the thirty-three year old Religious Sister who, not knowing that a few hours later she would die in an earthquake, declared on 16 April, 2016: “I am not afraid of death.
+The story of Sister Clare’s development, from the child who cared so much about the First Communion dress that she could not even remember receiving First Communion to the seventeen year old who was on a Holy Week retreat without having much of an idea about what Holy Week or the Eucharist was, to the thirty-three year old Religious Sister who, not knowing that a few hours later she would die in an earthquake, declared on 16 April, 2016: “I am not afraid of death.
 Why should I be afraid of death if it is the encounter with the One whom I’ve spent my entire life desiring to be with?”

 The rubble from the earthquake